 Kenya has predominantly sunny weather all year round.
 Save for July to September when the weather becomes quite cold, the rest of the months are quite warm.
 This makes Kenya an ideal swimming destination.
 No wonder then, swimming pools are dotted all over the country.
 You can find them in the countryside, in peri-urban areas, and in the middle of the cities and towns.
 They are inside buildings, outside buildings, on top of buildings, behind and front.
 Swimming pools are everywhere, they are in all shapes and debths.

 If you are in Kenya and you don’t know how to swim, fret not.
-You don’t have to know how to swim to enjoy the benefits of immersing your self in water.
-If you cannot swim, let the therapeutic water careless and massage your body, just immersing yourself in a pool.
+You don’t have to know how to swim to enjoy the benefits of immersing yourself in water.
+If you cannot swim, let the therapeutic water massage your body by just immersing yourself in the shallow end of the pool.

-Swimming pools around the Nairobi CBD maybe ideal to someone who wants to swim in between work hours e.g over the lunch hour or late in the evening.
+Swimming pools around the Nairobi CBD may be ideal for someone who wants to swim in between work hours e.g over the lunch hour or late in the evening.
 They are also ideal for someone seeking a quiet swim as those in the peri-urban tend to get quite crowded with youngsters and children over the weekend.